The Groundbreaking program developed by Drs. Kristin Neff & Chris Germer

 Imagine your reaction to a child struggling in school or eating too much junk food.
 Many parents would offer support, like tutoring or making an effort to find healthful foods the child will enjoy.
 But when adults find themselves in a similar situation — struggling at work, or overeating — many fall into a cycle of self-criticism and negativity.
 That leaves them feeling even less motivated to change.

-The 8-week format - consists of eight weekly, 2 1/2 - hour sessions in a classroom/discussion group format, plus a 4-hour retreat.
+The 8-week format/10-wk online format - consists of weekly, 2 - hour sessions in a classroom/discussion group format, plus a 3-hour retreat.
 This class is often most easily integrated into our lives and offers an extended opportunity to deepen and solidify our practice.

 How to stop being so hard on yourself